grzesiek-galezowski/tdd-ebook/manuscript/200_What_does_it_mean_to_compose_objects.md

 # Web, messages and protocols

+A> This chapter has an outstanding issue raised that needs to be addressed: https://github.com/grzesiek-galezowski/tdd-ebook/issues/94

 In the previous chapter, we talked a little bit about why composability is valuable, now let's flesh a little bit of terminology to get more precise understanding.

 So, again, what does it mean to compose objects?